 As an example, let's say that a hurricane strikes your hometown and the president declares that it's a disaster area.
-But your vintage car sustains only minimal damage because it was tucked safely away in a sturdy garage.
-Then a thief gains entrance to your garage through one of the windows broken in the storm and makes off with your car.
-The theft was related to the disaster covered by the presidential declaration, so you might make the argument that the theft is deductible while the TCJA is in effect.
+Then, a thief gains entrance to your garage through a window that was broken in the storm and steals your car.
+The theft was related to the disaster covered by the presidential declaration, so you might make the argument that the theft is deductible under TCJA law.

 Mislaid and Lost Property

 Property that's been mislaid or lost is not stolen and is therefore generally not tax-deductible, either before the TCJA took effect or after.
 There were certain conditions, prior to 2018, when a loss may have qualified as a casualty loss if it was related to a sudden, unexpected, and unusual event.

 Depending on the circumstances, your loss might have been either a casualty loss or an ordinary loss if you lost money prior to TCJA reforms.
 You might be able to claim a casualty loss if your deposit was with a bank, a savings and loan association, credit union, or other financial institution that was federally insured.

 You have an ordinary loss if your deposit was not federally insured, and this would be reported somewhat differently on your tax return.
 You would still have to itemize to claim it, but it would be a miscellaneous itemized deduction, not a casualty and theft loss.
 The TCJA eliminates miscellaneous itemized deductions from 2018 through 2025.